fspc/BikeBikeBike/README.md

 Instructions can be found in docker-compose.yml, and docker-compose.build.

+### Install git-lfs

+This repository utilizes git-lfs.
+You will want git-lfs installed:

+`apt-get install git-lfs`

+then

+`git lfs pull`

+You can learn more about git-lfs commands at https://sabicalija.github.io/git-lfs-intro/

 ### About that letsencrypt network in docker-compose.yml

 This network provides a nginx proxy and an automatic generation of letsencrypt certificates.